Innovative Programs

 Micro-Learning Spotlight

-To learn more about how Powerful Tools for Caregivers can give you strategies and tools to support you in your caregiving marathon, watch the video below.
+To learn how Powerful Tools for Caregivers can help you develop practical skills for setting healthy boundaries, communicating needs, and reducing caregiver stress, watch the short video below.

 Creating inclusive, person-centered care environments for every older adult.